 Present a case situation that you have dealt with in either micro or macro practice and describe the process, procedures and resources that you used to conceptualize and address the ethical dilemma.
 You may use a paper that you have completed in a concentration year class.
-Integrate content on social justice and specific actions to be taken.
-(3-5 pages)
+(5-6 pages)

 Optional: Attach a learning product from the classroom or field setting that exemplifies the best of your work in the MSW program.